ava-labs/teleporter/README.md

     - Tested on arm64 architecture (Apple silicon).

+_Note:_ An alternative Docker setup is provided in [teleporter-starter-kit](https://github.com/ava-labs/teleporter-starter-kit), which supports remote workflows via Github Codespaces, and is a suitable choice for platforms not supported by this Docker setup.

 ### Start up the local testnet

 - Run `./scripts/local/run.sh` to run the local testnet in Docker containers with the ability to interact with the nodes directly.